 - "Tenant was entitled to abatement for conditions in his apartment."

 - "Fraud defense in action to recover first-party no-fault benefits was pleaded with sufficient specificity."

 - "Insurer was precluded from asserting "medical necessity" defense in claim to recover first-party no-fault benefits."

-Anyone other than a Judge or member of his or her staff may submit an opinion for publication consideration as a separate email attachment to email@example.com.
+Anyone other than a Judge or member of his or her staff may submit an opinion for publication consideration as a separate email attachment, one attachment per email, to firstname.lastname@example.org.
 If the Reporter determines that the opinion should be published, the opinion will be solicited from the author in accordance with the above guidelines for the purpose of authentication.

 Return to Selection of Opinions page